 Arrive in Hyangsan county located within the mountain ranges of Mt.
 Myohyang.
 Here we’ll check in and drop our bags off at the Chongchun Hotel and prepare for hiking

 Hike up the scenic mountain range of Mt.
-Myohyang (3 hours total), please prepare hiking shoes and light clothing
+Myohyang (3 hours total), please prepare comfortable hiking shoes and light clothing.

 Dinner and overnight in Chongchun Hotel

 Saturday 30th July

 Visit the International Friendship Exhibition – Two large gift houses holding the gifts presented to both Kim Il Sung, Kim Jong Il and Kim Jong Un from people, governments and institutions all over the world.

 Pohyon Temple – One of the 5 famous temples of Korea and one of the largest Buddhist temples in the DPRK.